 It is done to repair a birth defect of the penis called

 chordee.
-This defect makes the penis curve downward during an erection.
+This defect causes the penis to be curved, which is most obvious during an erection.

 A chordee repair is done by a specialized doctor called a pediatric urologist.

-This procedure is done on male infants born with:
+This procedure is done on boys born with:

 After surgery, the penis should function normally.

 Complications are rare, but no procedure is completely free of risk.
 If your child is having the surgery, the doctor will review a list of possible complications, which may include:

 Discuss these risks with the doctor before surgery.

 Talk to the doctor about your child’s medications and supplements.
 Your child may need to stop certain medications before the surgery.
 Your child may also need to take certain medications to prepare for surgery.

 Your child will need to have an empty stomach before the procedure.
 Ask the doctor when your child will need to stop breastfeeding or eating.